Seattle Thunderbolts

-The Seattle Thunderbolts are an American professional Twenty20 franchise cricket team that compete in Minor League Cricket (MiLC).
-The team is based in Seattle, Washington.
+The Seattle Thunderbolts are an American professional Twenty20 cricket team based in the Seattle metropolitan area that competes in Minor League Cricket (MiLC).
 It was formed in 2021 as part of 3 new teams to compete in Minor League Cricket.
 The franchise is owned by Seattle Sports LLC, as part of its cricket development program, owned by Phani Chitneni, Vijay Beniwal, and Salman Taj.

 The team's home ground is Klahanie Park and Marymoor Park, both located in the Eastside region of King County, Washington.
-Harmeet Singh was named as captain, while Andries Gous was named as vice-captain for the team.
+They are coached by Paul Valthaty and captained by Ian Dev Singh.

 The current leading run-scorer is Andries Gous, with the highest wicket-taker being Shadley van Schalkwyk.

 Franchise history

 Background

 Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefitting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 USA Cricket CEO Iain Higgins pointed out cities such as New York City, Houston and Los Angeles with a large cricket fanbase, and targeted them among others as launch cities for Minor League Cricket.